Valor Yacht Uncovered: The Inside Scoop on Design & Features

 Can You Charter Yacht BG?

-The yacht Valor/BG is available for charter for those who want a taste of the luxury yacht life one week at a time.
-Charter prices vary based on the time of year and winter prices are always a little cheaper than summer ones.
+The yacht Valor/BG is available for charter for those who want to taste the luxury yacht life one week at a time.
+Charter prices vary based on the time of year, and winter prices are always cheaper than summer ones.
 A week on the BG in the winter will set you back about $155,000 US plus expenses.
-In the summer months that will go up to $168,000 per week.
+In the summer, that will go up to $168,000 per week.
 This difference is pretty standard for most charter yachts.
-Yacht owners need to make their money back for operating costs and the more in demand a yacht is during charter season, the more crew members expect to get paid and so on.
+Yacht owners need to make their money back for operating costs, and the more in demand a yacht is during the charter season, the more crew members expect to get paid, and so on.

 How Fast is the Yacht BG and What Engines Does It Use?

-Powered by twin 905 hp Caterpillar 3508 DITA d diesel engines, the BG is able to cruise at a speed of 13 knots and reach a top speed of 15 knots.
-That means with her 70,000 liter fuel tank she has a range of about 5,000 nautical miles at cruising speed.
+Powered by twin 905 hp Caterpillar 3508 DITA d diesel engines, the BG can cruise at 13 knots and reach 15 knots.
+With her 70,000-liter fuel tank, she has a range of about 5,000 nautical miles at cruising speed.

 What’s the Interior of the Valor Yacht/BG Yacht Like?